rhysfaultless/robot-configuration-webpage-2/README.md

 ## JSON structure, computers

-Notice a few things that are important in this JSON file, for the websites state-machine to function:
+Notice a few things that are important in the computers JSON file, for the website's state-machine to function:

-- computers hade a value `configurableComputerBool`
+- computers have a value `configurableComputerBool`
   - when `true`, the site will allow the user to select a processor, RAM, storage, and a GPU
   - when `false`, the site will remove these select filels, such as with a Raspberry Pi